AntonioHouTX/single-price-grid-component/README-template.md

 ### What I learned

 During my work on this project my knowledge of HTML/CSS grew by leaps and bounds.
+When becoming a web developer practice is far more useful tool than simply studying the material from a course.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: